franzose/kontrolio/readme.md

     // '[attribute].[rule].[violation]
 ];
 ```
 Every message key can have three segments separated by dot.
-They are:
+They are:<br>
-1. Attribute name
+1. Attribute name<br>
-2. Validation rule identifier
+2. Validation rule identifier<br>
 3. Validation rule _violation_

 With these options you can customize messages from the most general to the most specific.
 Each violation is set by the rule validating the attribute value.
 So when writing your own validation rule you may provide your own violations to provide customizability of the validation result and error messages.